aangelazz/htn_challenge/README.md

 In addition to these required features, I decided to include simple endpoints to **create** and **delete** hackers from the database, as I believe this could be useful during the hackathon if singular requests must be made to update a participant's inclusion status.
 The API can thus:

-- Write to the "hacker" table with a new hacker's information
+- Write to the "hackers" table with a new hacker's information
 - Remove a hacker from the table, should circumstances need it (e.g. badge was lost or no longer works)

 ---